3-Minute Thesis Competition

 3MT Judging Criteria

-Cash prizes for winners of the final round
+Cash prizes for winners of the preliminary and final rounds

 • 1st Prize: $1,000